mikalai-hryb/notes/terraform.md

 ### What is a provider in TF?

 A provider in Terraform is a Terraform plugin that enables interaction with an API.
+Terraform providers manage resources by communicating between Terraform and target APIs.

+### How to manage provider versions in TF?

+There are 2 options

+* Specify provider version constraints in the configuration's `terraform.required_providers` block
+* Use dependency lock file (`.terraform.lock.hcl`)

+### How does TF select a provider version to download?

+If there is a lock file then TF will donwload the provider versions specifed in the lock file.

+If Terraform does not find a lock file, it will download the latest versions of the providers that fulfill the version constraints defined in the `required_providers` block.
+If there is no the `required_providers` block TF will download the latest version.

+### What is the dependency lock file and what is this file for?

+Dependency lock file or `.terraform.lock.hcl` has pinned provider versions and instructs Terraform to always install the same provider version, ensuring that consistent runs across your team or remote sessions.

+### How to upgrade a provider version?

+1. run `terraform init -upgrade`
+2. run `terraform apply` to make sure there are no side effects
+3. fix side effects if needed
+4. commit changes to configuration and the dependency lock file

 ### How many APIs TF can work with?